 Bistro du Vin, Hotel du Vin, 25 Church Street, Birmingham, B3 2NR

-Disclosure: I was invited by Hotel du Vin to try the new Express Lunch for review purposes and did not pay for the meal.
+Disclosure: I paid for the meal.
 All opinions, photos and lunchtime wine buzz are my own